 Sheree Marris freediving with the Giant Spider Crabs.
 Photo courtesy of Sheree Marris.

-Every year around May through to July one of the world's most interesting congregations of marine life happens as Giant Spider Crabs come together in the shallow waters off of the piers and beaches of Port Phillip.
-The Giant Spider Crabs (Leptomithrax gaimardii) are often sighted as they gather en masse on the sandy bottom of Port Phillip Bay, near Blairgowrie Pier and Rye Pier on the Mornington Peninsula.
+Every year around late May through to mid June one of the world's most interesting congregations of marine life happens as Giant Spider Crabs come together in the shallow waters off of the piers and beaches of Port Phillip.
+The huge casts of Giant Spider Crabs (Leptomithrax gaimardii) are often sighted as they gather en masse on the sandy bottom of Port Phillip, near Blairgowrie Pier and Rye Pier on the Mornington Peninsula.

 Video by The Nature of Science.

-When the Spider Crabs aggregate and march, this hungry army is easy to spot.
+When the Giant Spider Crabs aggregate and march, this hungry army is easy to spot.
 They scavenge whatever food they can find, including the wildlife on the shells of one another.
-The spectacle of hundreds of large orange crabs against the bare, sandy sea floor is an amazing sight.
+The spectacle of hundreds of thousands of large orange crabs against the bare, sandy sea floor is an amazing sight.

 If you don't have snorkelling or scuba gear, please visit our dive shop in Rye to buy the equipment you need.
 If you're a certified scuba diver you can hire scuba gear from us.